-Sara Cantillon is Professor of Gender and Economics at Glasgow Caledonian University and Director of the WiSE Research Centre.
+Sara Cantillon is Professor of Economics and Gender at Glasgow Caledonian University and Director of the WiSE Centre for Economic Justice.
 Previously, she was Head of the School of Social Justice and Director of the Equality Studies Centre at University College Dublin.
 Her main research interests are equality, poverty, gender and intrahousehold distribution and she has published widely in academic journals as well as policy reports for Government Departments and statutory bodies.

 Diane Elson is Emeritus Professor of Sociology at the University of Essex and Visiting Professor in the WiSE Research Centre at Glasgow Caledonian University.
 She is Chair of the UK Women’s Budget Group, a voluntary network of researchers that analyses the impact of UK government budgets on gender equality and low income women.
 She has published widely on gender inequality, development and human rights and continues to work as a special advisor for UN Women.